Wilfrid Laurier University, History

-The anticipated start date is January 1, 2023 (or later) subject to the successful candidate’s availability, and the submission of a peer-reviewed application for the CRC and final approval of the CRC by the Secretariat.
+The anticipated start date is July 1, 2022 (or later) subject to the successful candidate’s availability.

 The impact of leaves (e.g. parental leave, extended leaves due to illness, etc.) will be carefully considered when reviewing candidates’ eligibility and record of research achievement.
 Therefore, candidates are encouraged to explain in their cover letter how career interruptions may have impacted them.

 Equity, diversity and creating a culture of inclusion are part of Laurier’s core values and central to the Laurier Strategy.
 Laurier is committed to increasing the diversity of faculty and staff.
 We welcome applications from qualified candidates who also identify as racialized or having disabilities, and qualified candidates of any sexual and gender identity.
 Candidates who would like to learn more about equity and inclusive programing at Laurier are welcome to contact the Office of Indigenous Initiatives at firstname.lastname@example.org and/or Equity and Accessibility at email@example.com.

 All qualified candidates are encouraged to apply; however, as required by Canadian immigration laws, Canadians and permanent residents will be given priority.

 Laurier strives to make our application process accessible and provides accommodations for both applicants and employees as outlined in Policy 8.7.
 If you require assistance applying for this position, would like this job posting in an alternative format, or would like to discuss accessibility and accommodations during the recruitment process please contact Laurier’s Equity and Accessibility Officer at firstname.lastname@example.org.